Babbzzz/ConkyInfinitySVG/README.md

 4. Open ~/.conkyrc in your favorite editor and adjust the screen resolution:
 	- minimum_size 1920 1080

+5. Replace in ~/.conkyrc 'YOUR EMAIL DOMAIN HERE' with your gmail username.
+Eg: me-email

+6. Open ~/.conky/scripts/mail/userpwd.py and edit with your information:
+	- Your can use base64 from any Linux terminal:
+		~$ echo -n "myemail@gmail.com" | base64
+		~$ echo -n "my pass" | base64

-5. (optional) By default setup assumes we will set up Compiz manually for partial transparency of the conky output (step 9 below).
+7. (optional) By default setup assumes we will set up Compiz manually for partial transparency of the conky output (step 9 below).
 If you are **not** using a compositing window-manager such as compiz, you can make the conky window transparent by altering the "own_window_type" and "own_window_transparent" settings in ~/.conkyrc.
 Included in .conkyrc are three examples: manual with Compiz, automatic with a compositor, and automatic using conky directly.
 Uncomment as desired if you wish to change this.

-6. (optional) Check .conky/scripts/haunted.lua for any additional adjustments required for your screen resolution.
+8. (optional) Check .conky/scripts/haunted.lua for any additional adjustments required for your screen resolution.

-7. Now you are ready to run conky.
+9. Now you are ready to run conky.
 Open a terminal and run the following:
 	- chmod a+x ~/.conky/startconky.sh
 	- sh ~/.conky/startconky.sh
 	- (Conky will start after 5 seconds.)

-8. Add ~/.conky/startconky.sh as a startup application.
+10. Add ~/.conky/startconky.sh as a startup application.
 	- Ubuntu: Dash > (search) Startup Applications > Add
 	- Other: see your location documentation to add this as a startup application.

-9. We can use Compiz to make the conky window partially transparent.
+11. We can use Compiz to make the conky window partially transparent.
 This can be accomplished via ccsm - CompizConfig Settings Manager, use with caution (it is fairly easy to render your desktop unusable with ccsm).
 If use set up conky to handle transparency in step 5, skip this step.
 	- If not installed, install compizconfig-settings-manager
 	- Run ccsm
 	- Go to: Accessibility > Opacity, Brightness and Saturation > (enable if not already)